-- (a) Meet the applicable requirements to conduct business in the state in which the provider delivers service; - (b) Have a current District of Columbia Medicaid Provider Agreement that authorizes the provider to bill for Day Habilitation Services; - (c) Ensure that all staff are qualified and properly supervised; - (d) Ensure that the service provided is consistent with the person's ISP/POC, and that services are coordinated with all other providers; - (e) Develop a quality assurance system to evaluate the effectiveness of services provided; - (f) Maintain the required staff-to-person ratio, indicated on the person's ISP/POC, to a maximum staffing ratio of 1:4 for day habilitation and 1:3 for small group day habilitation. - (g) Participate in the annual ISP/POC meeting; - (h) Ensure that services are provided appropriately and safely; - (i) Develop a staffing plan which includes licensed professionals, where applicable and appropriate; - (j) Maintain records which document staff training and licensure, for a period of not less than six (6) years; - (k) Offer the Hepatitis B vaccination to each person providing services, pursuant to these rules; - (1) Provide training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor, as set forth in 29 C.F.R. § 1910.1030; Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services and - (m) Provide interpreters for non-English speaking persons and those who are Deaf or Hard of Hearing that are enrolled in the program.
+- (a) Meet the applicable requirements to conduct business in the state in which the provider delivers service; - (b) Have a current District of Columbia Medicaid Provider Agreement that authorizes the provider to bill for Day Habilitation Services; - (c) Ensure that all staff are qualified and properly supervised; - (d) Ensure that the service provided is consistent with the person's ISP/POC, and that services are coordinated with all other providers; - (e) Develop a quality assurance system to evaluate the effectiveness of services provided; - (f) Maintain the required staff-to-person ratio, indicated on the person's ISP/POC, to a maximum staffing ratio of 1:4 for day habilitation and 1:3 for small group day habilitation. - (g) Participate in the annual ISP/POC meeting; - (h) Ensure that services are provided appropriately and safely; - (i) Develop a staffing plan which includes licensed professionals, where applicable and appropriate; - (j) Maintain records that document staff training and licensure, for a period of not less than six (6) years; - (k) Offer the Hepatitis B vaccination to each person providing services, pursuant to these rules; - (1)COVID vaccination in accordance with DC Health Rules 22 DCMR B230.2.
+With the addition of the - COVID vaccination requirement, the District assures that an adequate provider pool will be maintained; - (m) Provide training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor, as set forth in 29 C.F.R. § 1910.1030; Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services; and - (n) Provide interpreters for non-English speaking persons and those who are Deaf or Hard of Hearing that are enrolled in the program.